 - Make sure that you have covered the relevant concepts (i.e. push and pull) in an earlier lesson.

 - Consider the abilities and backgrounds of all your pupils.
 Differentiate the lesson to make it accessible to everyone.
 See the Differentiation section below for suggestions.

 (Whole Class, 10 Minutes)

 - Watch the pupil video here or access it via the online pupil material.

 - What types of training obstacles did you see in the video?

 - How did the dogs react to them?

-- Tell the students that they'll be building an obstacle course for dogs.
-Explain that they won't be given building instructions but should instead use the picture on page 1 in their building instructions books as guidance.
-Tell them that each group:
+- Tell the pupils that they’re going to build an obstacle course for dogs.
+Explain that they will not be given building instructions but should instead use the picture on page 1 in their building instructions books to guide them.
+Explain that each group:

-- Can copy the models in the picture on page 1 of building instructions book "A," embellish them, or invent their own designs.
+- Can copy the models that are shown in the picture on page 1 of building instructions book ‘A’, embellish them or invent their own designs.

-- Should aim to make at least 3 different types of obstacles for dogs to run through, over, under, or around.
+- Should make at least 3 different types of obstacles for dogs to run through, over, under or around.